Crooked surfaces and anti-de Sitter geometry: Anti-de Sitter geometry

 \subsubsection{Consistent choice of orientations}

 The complement $P(\ell)\setminus \ell$ decomposes as the disjoint union of two null halfplanes; here is how to choose one of them, which we call the {\em wing\/} $\W(\ell)$.

 First assume an orientation on $\AdS^3$, which is given by a volume form $\Det$ on the tangent space $T_g(\AdS^3)$.
-Choose a future-pointing vector $\bv$ tangent to $\bold{\ell}$, and another future-pointing vector $\bu$ in the complement of $P(\ell)$.
+Choose a time-orientation as well (although the result of this construction turns out to be independent of this choice).
+Furthermore choose a future-pointing vector $\bv$ tangent to $\bold{\ell}$, and another future-pointing vector $\bu$ in the complement of $P(\ell)$.
 Then, for $p\in\ell$, the {\em wing\/}

 is a null halfplane bounded by $\ell$.
 Compare \cite{BCDG}, \S 3.2.